 - showing less interest in activities or interests they used to enjoy

 - avoiding friends, family members, or other loved ones

 - missing counseling appointments or support group sessions

 - acting defensive when confronted about Suboxone use

 It can be very dangerous for someone who is overcoming opioid dependency to abuse drugs like Suboxone, due to the risk that they will return to their previous opioid abuse.
 If you notice signs that your loved one is abusing Suboxone, it is important to try and seek help for them right away.

 If you are concerned that someone you care about is abusing Suboxone, treatment is available.
 Although it can be discouraging and scary to watch someone you care about struggle with addiction, recovery is possible with a structured treatment plan and support system.

 The most effective type of treatment for someone overcoming opioid dependence and Suboxone abuse is an inpatient drug rehab program.
-At our Ohio-based treatment facility, The Bluffs, we provide personalized treatment plans for patients based on their past history of drug use and other personal needs.
+At our Ohio-based treatment facility, Vertava Health of Ohio, we provide personalized treatment plans for patients based on their past history of drug use and other personal needs.

 For people who have become dependent on Suboxone, this treatment plan will likely begin with medically-supervised detox.
 This offers 24/7 medical supervision as your loved one undergoes the early stages of Suboxone withdrawal, a process that can be highly uncomfortable without medical support.

-Learn more about the warning signs of Suboxone abuse and our drug abuse treatment programs at The Bluffs by contacting one of our treatment specialists today.
+Learn more about the warning signs of Suboxone abuse and our drug abuse treatment programs at Vertava Health of Ohio by contacting one of our treatment specialists today.